pandas-dev/pandas/doc/source/overview.rst

 Why more than 1 data structure?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The best way to think about the pandas data tructures is as flexible
+The best way to think about the pandas data structures is as flexible
 containers for lower dimensional data.
 For example, DataFrame /
 DataMatrix are containers for Series, and WidePanel is a container for
 DataFrame / DataMatrix objects.
 We would like to be able to insert and